dsp2003/clef/README.md

  - Diamond Pickaxe  (350 -> 7500)
  - Platinum Pickaxe (200 -> 10000)

++ [M] Un-nerfed Morph Ball tech.
+Now it consumes 20 points of energy (was 35 in EK and 65 in UG)

 + [R] Silver, Gold, Platinum and Matter (Bonus) armors are now available for crafting

 + [R] Iron Beacon is available for crafting.
 As a result, the Penguin UFO boss can be summoned (moved to its own quest location in UG)